jezer0x/blog/_posts/2023-02-20-bw-dev-learnings.md

 ## Infra and Tooling

-### Chainlink, where's the Feed Regsitry on Arbitrum Bro?
+### Chainlink, where's the Feed Registry on Arbitrum Bro?

 Don't get me wrong.
 Chainlink is awesome and has powered a lot of the DeFi infrastructure.
 Their integration guides are nice and easy.
 BUT, the contract has to know which contract to call to get ETH/USD, and which to call to get UNI/USD and so on...So you have to spend all that gas saving this into your contract and having a way to upgrade these.